boku7/Ninja_UUID_Runner/README.md

 + Open this project in Microsoft Visual Studios.
 + Within the `main.c` file, replace the `uuids[]` array with your array of UUIDs.

-### Optionally Change Sacraficial DLL
+### Optionally Change Sacrificial DLL
-+ You may optionally change the sacraficial DLL that has its `RX` section module stomped by our shellcode by changing the `sLib[]` array to a name of a different DLL.
++ You may optionally change the sacrificial DLL that has its `RX` section module stomped by our shellcode by changing the `sLib[]` array to a name of a different DLL.
 + Make sure that the DLL is large enough to hold your shellcode or else you may end up overwriting a neighbor DLL in memory of the process.
 +  Use the `string2array.py` python script to convert the DLL name into an array of chars.
   +  Alternatively just use a typical string method since we are not creating a Beacon Object File (BOF) or shellcode.